ItsJamessYT/Lunix/README.md

-# Steal a Brainrot — Lunix
+# Roblox Lua Script — Lunix

 > A lightweight, fast, and reliable Lua script designed for the best gameplay experience.